Master Spas hot tubs are fully insulated so that you can enjoy a hot tub year-round, whether it’s a crisp fall day, snowing, or a summer evening.

 Hot Tub Size

 Master Spas manufacturers a variety of hot tub sizes so that you can find the spa that fits your space and needs.
-While an eight-person hot tub is great for entertaining, it might not be the best choice for indoors.
-If you want to put your hot tub inside, consider a two- to three-person spa.
-The Twilight Series 240, a corner hot tub, is a popular model for inside spaces.
+While an eight-person hot tub is great for entertaining, it might not be the best choice for a hot tub room.
+Small hot tubs are ideal for an indoor installation.
+The Twilight Series 240, a corner hot tub, is among the most popular small indoor hot tubs.
 Or consider, a hot tub with a lower profile that will be easier to get through a doorway.
 Hot tubs like the TS 6.2 are 34 inches tall, making it easier to maneuver into your home.

 Among the “cons” of putting a hot tub inside is that some complain of a chemical smell.
 Indeed, chemicals are required to keep your spa water balanced.
 But a hot tub with a quality filtration system can help you avoid a strong aroma.
 Master Spas hot tubs feature the EcoPur Charge water filtration system, which uses a unique design and minerals to keep the water clean.
 Less chemicals are needed to keep the water clean, clear, and fresh-smelling.

 Just as you would an outdoor hot tub, you need to be able to fill your indoor hot tub.
 A hose is the most efficient way of filling a hot tub, and it will need to be able to reach your spa.
 If you put a hot tub in a three-season room, you might be able to access the outdoor spigot.
 Or, if it is in a walk-out basement, there might water access in the laundry area.